IQSS/dataverse/doc/sphinx-guides/source/installation/advanced.rst

         [root@server1 ~]# curl https://dataverse.example.edu/host.txt
         server1.example.edu

-You would repeat the steps above for all of your Payara servers.
+You would repeat the steps above for all of your app servers.
 If users seem to be having a problem with a particular server, you can ask them to visit https://dataverse.example.edu/host.txt and let you know what they see there (e.g. "server1.example.edu") to help you know which server to troubleshoot.

-Please note that :ref:`network-ports` under the Configuration section has more information on fronting Payara with Apache.
+Please note that :ref:`network-ports` under the Configuration section has more information on fronting your app server with Apache.
 The :doc:`shibboleth` section talks about the use of ``ProxyPassMatch``.